-- additional resources as appropriate. - In exceptional circumstances pupils may be disapplied from some subjects, tests or assessments.
+- may be disapplied from some subjects, tests or assessments.
 This is agreed by all stakeholders. - Our pupils are supported through individual needs centred planning, target and outcome setting. - 1:1 sessions occur for those children with emotional development interruptions. - Alternative methods of communication are used to deliver the curriculum including visual aids/prompts, nonverbal prompts and gestures. - Multi-agency advice is followed with strategies implemented as required.
 This includes advice from the Aspire Inclusion Team, Speech & Language Therapists, Occupational Therapists, Physiotherapists, Cognition & Learning Advisors, Physical & Medical Advisors, Hearing Support Advisors, Visual Support Advisors, ASD Advisors, Educational Psychologists and CAMHS.

-times pe er year.

-There is a whole school approach

-towards the teaching of phonics, reading

-lling through a high-quality

-• c programme.
-This also bridges

-y reading accuracy and fluency

-ine support for parents through

-the RWI portal.

-IT is use ed as a tool for learning

-through out the school.
+- There is a whole school approach towards the teaching of phonics, reading and spelling through a high-quality synthetic programme.
+This also bridges into early reading accuracy and fluency with online support for parents through the RWI portal. - IT is used as a tool for learning throughout the school.